dydanz/flask-boilerplate/README.md

 This project provides a template for building small-to-medium scale Flask applications with production-ready features.
 It has been proven to handle millions of requests per day in production environments.

-This template can be used as part of a monorepo strategy for Python-based projects.
-For more information about monorepo benefits, visit: https://gomonorepo.org/

 ### Getting Started

 ------------------------------------------------------------------------